rupl/chrisruppel.com/blog/_posts/2017-11-27-brave-rewards-github-pages.md

 ---
-title: Collecting Brave Payments on GitHub Pages
+title: Collecting Brave Rewards on GitHub Pages

-summary: Brave offers a new compensation model for web publishing, but people often publish on subdomains they don't directly control.
-Learn how to verify your USER.github.io domain with Brave Publishers.
+summary: A guide to verify your USER.github.io domain with Brave Creators.

 tags:
 - ads
 - browsers
+- monetization
 - privacy
 ---

-I'm a big fan of [Brave Payments](https://brave.com/publishers), a system I think will revolutionize how content is monetized on the web, bringing privacy and independence to a system that's currently dominated by a couple of big players.
+I'm a big fan of [Brave Rewards](https://brave.com/brave-rewards/), a system I think will revolutionize how content is monetized on the web, bringing privacy and independence to a system that's currently dominated by a couple of big players.

-If you've never heard of it, [read my take on Brave Payments](/blog/brave-payments).
+If you've never heard of it, [read my take on Brave Rewards](/blog/brave-rewards/).

 ## Publishing on GitHub Pages